-VA will convert clock hours to credit and then calculate rate of pursuit.
-The monthly housing allowance is paid if rate of pursuit is more than 50%.
+VA will convert clock hours to credit and then calculate the rate of pursuit.
+The monthly housing allowance is paid if the rate of pursuit is more than 50%.

-Training Time (Chapter 30, 35, and 1606)
+Training Time (Chapters 30, 35, AND 1606)

 Clock hour training time is measured as follows: